ferusinfo/PDOExample/README.md

 # PDOExample
-This repository contains simple project that uses PDO as a database connector.
+This repository contains simple project that uses `PDO` as a `mySQL` database connector.
-Be aware, that it does not contain any client or serverside validations, but **it prevents SQL Injections**
+Be aware, that it does not contain any client or serverside validations, but **it prevents SQL Injections**.

+# Caution
+This repository was created only for `university project`.
+Basically, code quality is `@#@!` here and looks like an oldfashion spagetti code.
+If you came here for good practices, I suggest you to correct my code and submit a pull request.

+Code is a mix of Polish and English language, so watch your steps! :)

 # Installation
 1. Create a new mySQL database